danielruuth/TrelloScrum---Hoyedition/README.markdown

-Scrum for Trello
+Scrum for Trello Hoy Ed
 ===========

-Scrum for Trello adds functionality to the awesome trello.com for use in Scrum projects.
+Scrum for Trello Hoy Ed aims to add extra functionality to the awsome scrum extension for trello by Marcel Duin.

 Trello is the perfect online equivalent of the whiteboard with sticky notes aka the Scrum board.
 One element we use are the storypoints.
 TrelloScrum gives you the ability to